-If you are a New Yorker and in need of a medical marijuana card then this comprehensive guide is for you.
+If you are a New Yorker and are in need of a medical marijuana card, then this comprehensive guide is for you.

 Until recently, New York was notorious for having one of the United States’ strictest programs on medical marijuana – even though their laws weren’t much different than any other state with legalized pot, it was inconvenient, time-consuming, and expensive for residents to go through the proper channels of getting a qualified MMJ card.

 However, that changed pretty significantly last year (2017) when a California company called NuggMD took advantage of New York’s State Senate Bill 2405, which allows for the use of “electronic information and communication technologies by telehealth providers, to deliver healthcare services [including] the assessment, diagnosis, consultation, treatment, education, care management and/or self-management, of a patient.”